Daniel Junas

-Daniel Junas, also known as Dano Junas, (born January 16, 1962) is a Slovak actor, moderator, singer-songwriter and one-time Slovak Gramy Award winner.
+Daniel Junas, also known as Dano Junas, (born 16 January 1962) is a Slovak actor, moderator, singer-songwriter and one-time Slovak Gramy Award winner.

 Personal life

 Junas was born in Bratislava, Slovakia.
 His mother, Helen, was an opera singer, and his stepfather, Jan, was a singer and theater director.

-He is married, for the third time, to Denisa Kralova now Junasova, has two daughters, Sandra and Daniela and planning some more with his actual wife.
+He emigrated to Canada before the Velvet Revolution, later returning to Slovakia, where he campaigned for political party Movement for a Democratic Slovakia (HZDS) ahead of the 1999 Slovak presidential election.
+Junas was involved in a serious traffic incident in Bratislava in 1997, failing to yield at a stop sign and hitting a truck.
+He sustained a fractured skull and spent a month in hospital.
+He had a second, less serious experience in the same city in 2008, when he was hit on the passenger side by another vehicle, although did not sustain any injuries.

+He married Denisa Kráľová at a launch event of one of his albums in April 2005, when he released a greatest hits CD, titled Snívať celý život.
+He has two daughters, Sandra and Daniela.

 Career

 Junas began acting and singing as a teenager.
 Shortly afterwards, he decided to pursue a career in acting when he was cast in a 1984 television show entitled Triangel.
 During the 1990s, he ventured into the music industry, and has since made 8 albums, one winning a European Grammy.
 Junas has also dabbled in modeling, landing campaigns for Ford, Honda and Kenvelo.
+He was one of the presenters of the 2006 Anděl Awards, held at the ČEZ Aréna in Ostrava in 2007.

-Also, Junas has been in musical theatre, performing in Grease and I love you, you're perfect, now change.
+Also, Junas has been in musical theatre, performing in Grease.